sherpalabsio/local_sherpa/README.md

 - Aliases
 - Functions

-Non-exported variables and dynamically created entities are supported by setting the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable to any value.
+Experimental feature: Non-exported variables and dynamically created entities are supported by setting the `SHERPA_ENABLE_DYNAMIC_ENV_FILE_PARSING` environment variable to `true`.
 This executes the local env file in a subshell three times when cd'ing into a directory.

 ## Side effect